-- We unravel the requirements and challenges of achieving a holistic framework that supports the design, development, and evaluation of autonomous AIOps agents; - We develop a framework, AIOPSLAB, which can not only deploy microservice cloud environments, inject faults, generate workloads, and export telemetry data but also orchestrate these components and provide agent-cloud interfaces for interacting with and evaluating agents. - We leverage the AIOPSLAB framework to construct a benchmark suite with 48 problems across different AIOps tasks in an interactive environment and evaluate four LLM-based agents. - We provide a detailed analysis of the agents' performance and limitations by evaluating them on AIOPSLAB. - The source code for AIOPSLAB is publicly available at https://aka.ms/aiopslab-repo.
+- We unravel the requirements and challenges of achieving a holistic framework that supports the design, development, and evaluation of autonomous AIOps agents; - We develop a framework, AIOPSLAB, which can not only deploy diverse cloud environments, inject faults, generate workloads, and export telemetry data but also orchestrate these components and provide agent-cloud interfaces for interacting with and evaluating agents; - We leverage the AIOPSLAB framework to construct a benchmark suite with 100 problems across different operation tasks in an interactive environment and evaluate four LLM-based agents; - We provide a detailed analysis of the agents' performance and limitations by evaluating them on AIOPSLAB; - The source code for AIOPSLAB is publicly available at https://aka.ms/aiopslab-repo.

 Figure 1.
-Microservice incident and its management lifecycle.
+A simplified version of microservice incident and its management lifecycle.